haojianzong/ObjectForm/README.md

 FormKit
 =======

-A simple yet powerful component to build form for your class models.
+A simple yet powerful library to build form for your class models.

 ## Motivations